dzackgarza/Notes/Research/Notes/ReadingGeneral/2018-01-13 Reading Notes.md

 This DGA of smooth forms is actually enough to calculate all of the AT invariants, and can be used to build the Postnikov tower of $M$ ($\tensor \RR$)

 One construction is the localization of a CW complex at $\QQ$, this removes torsion and divisibility phenomena.
-The effect on the postnikov tower is just then tensoring with $\QQ$.
+The effect on the Postnikov tower is just then tensoring with $\QQ$.

 Things that are homotopy equivalent to CW complexes: